Dangers of AR500 Plates for Body Armor

 OK then, so why do you think it’s appropriate to hang that same steel plate/target on our chest and back?

-Projectile frag-splatter and ricochet are of course the main issues, the secondary issue is known as "spall", the reaction which occurs on the backside of any metallic plate which is hit with enough focused force, which then turns portions of the back side of that plate into small high-velocity shrapnel.
+Projectile frag-splatter and Ricochet are of course the main issues, the secondary issue is known as "Spall", the reaction which occurs on the backside of any metallic plate which is hit with enough focused force, which then turns portions of the back side of that plate into small high-velocity shrapnel fragments.

 Energy Shock-Wave Dissipation!

-Now let us talk about how steel plates/targets do NOT do much in the way of mitigating all of that ballistic energy from continuing straight into your torso!
+Now let us talk about how steel plates/targets do NOT do much in the way of mitigating that ballistic energy from continuing straight into your torso!

-We now have these alleged Body-Armor companies marketing their AR500 plates coated with truck bed-liner to dispel the aforementioned (front side) ballistic fragmentation (wounding) issues which have come to light since I began ragging on the issue two years ago.
+We now have these alleged Body-Armor companies marketing their AR500 plates coated with truck bed-liner to dispel the aforementioned (front side) ballistic fragmentation (wounding) issues which have come to light since I began pointing out the obvious on the issue two years ago.
 Ironically, it was me through MechArmor Defense Systems who originally brought this simple and effective Polyurethane application idea to the U.S Army during our first "Top-Gunner Turret" system contract in 2004.